 Negative feedback of the plug formation is controlled by prostacyclin released by the endothelium.
 This reduces platelet aggregation.
 White cells in the area also release proteins that prevent the clot getting out of control.
 Plasma enzymes will also break down ATP that is found circulating near the plug, and thus reduce the amount of energy available to the platelets.

 Fibrin – is the activated form of fibrinogen – which is produced by the liver, and also by platelets.
 It is activated in the clotting process, and forms lots of fibrin threads – which help to stabilise a platelet plug, as well as isolating it from the normal circulation, thus acting as a further feedback mechanism.
 Fibrin is possibly the single most important protein involved in clotting!

-- Fibrinogen is insoluble, but fibrin is soluble, and thus once fibrin becomes activate it begins to ‘precipitate’ out of the plasma.
+- Fibrinogen is soluble, but fibrin is insoluble, and thus once fibrin becomes activate it begins to ‘precipitate’ out of the plasma.

 - Activated fibrin will basically entangle platelets, and passing red blood cells in a big nasty ball – a blood clot!

 This begins about 30 seconds after the initial injury.
 It involves a complex sequence of events, that ultimately lead to the activation of fibrin from fibrinogen.